bkmintie/whitelist/README.md

 #### For Docker installation (with Python3 support)

- Access you running Pi-Hole container by `docker exec -it <container-ID> bash` and proceed with the steps given below:
+ Access your running Pi-Hole container by `docker exec -it <container-ID> bash` and proceed with the steps given below:

 ```Shell
 git clone https://github.com/anudeepND/whitelist.git